tarunkumar519/blog/content/posts/Customise Your Jellyfin Media Server.md

 Jellyfin is an awesome Open-Source Media Server for everyone.
 It is used by most people today who switched from other media servers like Plex or Emby.
 Many don't like the way Plex is heading.

-If you have already setup Jellyfin and enjoying iy, you may want to check the below customisations for Jellyfin to enhance your viewing experience.
+If you have already setup Jellyfin and enjoying it, you may want to check the below customisations for Jellyfin to enhance your viewing experience.

 ## Display custom message